JohnSnowLabs/johnsnowlabs/docs/_posts/akrztrk/2024-03-14-icd10_meddra_llt_mapper_en.md

 ## References

 This model is trained with the January 2024 release of ICD-10 to MedDRA Map dataset.

+To utilize this model, possession of a valid MedDRA license is requisite.
+If you possess one and wish to use this model, kindly contact us at support@johnsnowlabs.com.